Specialist Heart Failure Services

 These are predominately undertaken by GPs with a specialist interest.
 The aim of the clinics is to provide a service to allow for a timely diagnosis of heart failure.
 Referral to these clinics is made by the patients GP.

 The consultant clinics are held at The James Cook University Hospital and Friarage Hospital.
-You may be seen by the consultant or a member of their team who will then liaise with the consultant.
+A consultant or a member of their team who will then liaise with the consultant, will review you.

 Heart failure specialist nurse clinics

 The heart failure specialist nurse will review patients that have been referred to them by a consultant cardiologist or GP with specialist interest.
 These appointments are usually 30 minutes long.

 Often the focus of these appointments is to ensure the patient understands their condition and the medications are correct.
 Sometimes you may be seen by a pharmacist to help with this process.
 A number of clinics are held by the heart failure specialist nurses.

 These are held at: